Blarkswan/data-portfolio/Project_1_Sales_Performance/README.md

    Outliers were retained to preserve the completeness and realism of the business dataset.

 The cleaned dataset was then saved as `Superstore_Sales_Cleaned.xlsx` for further analysis.

+## Exploratory Data Analysis (EDA)

+Exploratory analysis was conducted using PivotTables and PivotCharts in Microsoft Excel to identify key sales and performance patterns.
+The following analyses were performed:

+### 1. Sales and Profit by Region
+A PivotTable was created with **Region** as the row field and **Sales** and **Profit** as value fields.
+This provided insight into:
+- Overall revenue contribution by region
+- Regional profitability
+- Identification of high- and low-performing areas

+### 2. Sales by Category and Sub-Category
+A PivotTable was created with **Category** and **Sub-Category** as row fields and **Sales**, **Quantity**, and **Profit** as value fields.
+This analysis identified:
+- The most profitable product categories
+- Sub-categories contributing the highest revenue
+- Low-performing or unprofitable product lines

+### 3. Monthly Sales Trend
+A PivotTable was created with **Order Date** grouped by **Month** and **Year**, with **Sales** as the value field.
+A PivotChart (line chart) was added to visualize:
+- Monthly seasonality
+- Sales growth or decline trends
+- Peak and low-performing months

+### 4. Top 10 Products by Sales
+A PivotTable was created with **Product Name** as the row field and **Sales** as the value field.
+A Top-10 filter was applied to identify:
+- Best-selling products
+- Product types driving the highest revenue